Types of Programming Paradigms

 In this paradigm, every entity in the program is considered an object.
 Objects can have data associated with them called attributes and actions they can perform using methods.

-Some of the languages that use object-oriented programming paradigms are:
+Some of the languages that predominantly use the object-oriented programming paradigm are:

 Declarative Programming